IOS: History

 In October 2016, Apple opened its first iOS Developer Academy in Naples inside University of Naples Federico II's new campus.
 The course is completely free, aimed at acquiring specific technical skills on the creation and management of applications for the Apple ecosystem platforms.
 At the academy there are also issues of business administration (business planning and business management with a focus on digital opportunities) and there is a path dedicated to the design of graphical interfaces.
 Students have the opportunity to participate in the "Enterprise Track", an in-depth training experience on the entire life cycle of an app, from design to implementation, to security, troubleshooting, data storage and cloud usage.
 As of 2020, the academy graduated almost a thousand students from all over the world, who have worked on 400 app ideas and have already published about 50 apps on the iOS App Store.
 In the 2018–2019 academic year, students from more than 30 countries arrived.
 35 of these have been selected to attend the Worldwide Developer Conference, the annual Apple Developer Conference held annually in California in early June.

 Apple CEO Steve Jobs introduces the iPad (2010).

 On June 3, 2019, iPadOS, the branded version of iOS for iPad, was announced during the WWDC 2019 keynote; it was launched on September 25, 2019.

 On June 9, 2025, at WWDC 2025, Apple introduced iOS 26.
 The version number indicates the year following the year in which the version was introduced; this numbering scheme is now being used for all Apple operating systems, keeping their version numbers synchronized.

+On June 8, 2026, at WWDC 2026, Apple introduced iOS 27.
+It introduces Siri AI, a new model designed by Apple in collaboration with Google.
+Siri AI is able to handle significantly more complex tasks, such as making shortcuts in the Shortcuts app and planning advanced routes.
+The revamped Siri is similar to an AI chatbot, and it will receive an app where users can look at their past conversations.